 A More Sensible Approach

 The piecemeal approach has a certain appeal as it often seems more like a choice rather than an obligation.
-“I’m cleaning this countertop now because I choose to, not because I have to.”
-But cleaning your home one dirty item at a time only when a pressing need arises is actually the most inefficient, time wasting way to approach house cleaning.
+“I’m cleaning this countertop now because I choose to, not because I have to”.
+But cleaning your home one dirty item at a time only when a pressing need arises is actually the most inefficient, and very time wasting way to approach house cleaning.

 A better way is to section the house off and break down what needs to be done and when in each area.
 Then make a cleaning schedule with the different chores laid out by the day, week, month and year.
 Here are some room by room guidelines house cleaning services in London recommend for those intent on cleaning their home themselves.